protocolbuffers/protocolbuffers.github.io/content/programming-guides/extension_declarations.md

 +++
 title = "Extension Declarations" weight = 83
-description = "This topic describes in detail what extension declarations are, why we need them, and how we use them." type = "docs"
+description = "Describes in detail what extension declarations are, why we need them, and how we use them." type = "docs"
 +++